philterd/philter/docs/docs/redaction/ledgers.md

 Deletion always operates on **whole document chains**, never on individual entries within a chain.
 This preserves verifiability: a chain that remains is always complete and can still be validated, and a chain that is removed is removed in its entirety.

-**Legal holds block all three deletion paths.** If a [legal hold](legal_holds.md) is active on a document chain or a user's evidence, every deletion attempt against that evidence is blocked and returns HTTP 423, regardless of which deletion path is used.
-The hold must be released before any deletion can proceed.
+**Legal holds block the deliberate deletion paths.** If a [legal hold](legal_holds.md) is active on a document chain or a user's evidence, a purge or a single-chain delete against that evidence is blocked and returns HTTP 423.
+The hold must be released before either can proceed.
+Automatic expiry (path 3) is performed by MongoDB rather than by Philter and is **not** hold-aware, so do not enable it on a deployment where holds are relied upon.
 See [Legal Holds](legal_holds.md) for the full documentation.

+> **Deletion is restricted.** Paths 1 and 2 below require an **administrator** and `LEDGER_DELETION_ENABLED=true`, which is **`false` by default**.
+A deployment that has not opted in cannot delete ledger evidence through Philter at all, and the deletion controls do not appear in the dashboard.
+See [Settings](../settings.md).

 ### 1. Manual purge (on demand)

-You can prune old entries yourself at any time.
+An administrator can prune old entries at any time.
 This is the primary way to enforce a retention policy.

-* **Dashboard**: on the **Ledger** page, use **Purge old entries** and enter a number of days.
+* **Dashboard**: on the **Redaction Ledgers** page, use **Purge old entries** and enter a number of days.
 Every chain of yours older than that is deleted.
 * **API**: `DELETE /api/ledger?older_than_days={n}` deletes the calling user's chains older than `n` days.
 See the [Ledger API](../api_and_sdks/api/ledger_api.md#purge-old-ledger-entries).

 ### 2. Deleting a single document's chain

-* **Dashboard**: click the delete (trash) icon next to a document on the **Ledger** page.
+* **Dashboard**: click the delete (trash) icon next to a document on the **Redaction Ledgers** page.
 * **API**: `DELETE /api/ledger/{documentId}` removes that document's chain.
 See the [Ledger API](../api_and_sdks/api/ledger_api.md#delete-a-documents-ledger-chain).

 ### 3. Automatic expiry (optional, off by default)